davidsword/sword-layouts/README.md

 ### @TODO

+- [ ] Placeholder Media Upload is bumped down, css issue
+- [ ] Add FAQ about "Padding: Top Bottom", as it only applies on mobile and when the text is greater than the images size squared.
 - [ ] Placeholder text for RichText not prominent enough
 - [ ] Add Contrast checker
 - [ ] Add more Blocks